One farmer, four kinds of dirt

 Bad won’t make the cut

 - 13:47 The Kingdom of Heaven is like fishing with a net.
-Someone throws a net into the water and catches all kinds of fish.
+A crew tosses a net into the water and catches all kinds of fish.

-- 13:48 When fishermen haul the net in and see that it’s full, they take their catch to shore.
+- 13:48 When the crew hauls in the net and sees that it’s full, they take their catch to shore.
 There, they sit down and separate the fish.
-Good fish get tossed into the baskets.
+Good fish get pitched into the baskets.
 Bad fish get thrown away.

 - 13:49 That’s what it’s going to be like in the end.
 Angels will separate the bad from the good.

-- 13:50 The bad ones get tossed into a blazing furnace.
-Folks are going to wail.
+- 13:50 Bad folks will get tossed into a blazing furnace.
+They’re going to wail.
 They’re going to clench their teeth so hard that they grind them.

 - 13:51 Do you understand all of this?
 Am I getting through to you?”
 They said, “Yes.”

 - 13:52 Jesus said, “Because of what I’ve just told you, I want you to understand this.
-Every religion teacher5 who becomes a citizen in the Kingdom of Heaven is like the king of his castle.
-When he brings out his valuables, they include old treasures as well as new ones.”6
+Every religion teacher5 who becomes a citizen in the Kingdom of Heaven is like the head of a house.
+When it’s time to gather up the household valuables, out come treasures new and old.”6

 Jesus gets no respect at home